 Another goal of the center is to strengthen the law school’s existing network of public-interest-minded students, faculty, staff, and alumni.

 Both directors bring strong records of social justice experience.
 Silverstein, who also serves as Associate Dean for Experiential Learning, spent more than two decades in public-interest law.
-She previously worked with non-profit organizations representing disabled workers, people living with HIV/AIDS, and others before joining UC Hastings in 2005.
+She previously worked with non-profit organizations representing disabled workers, people living with HIV/AIDS, and others before joining UC Law SF in 2005.

 The new Center for Social Justice is also the new home for the law school’s Pro Bono Program.
 That program is being led by its first full-time director – Allison Wang – who brings 17 years of experience in law firm and non-profit practice.